We are too impatient to watch a long video at a normal playback speed because time is the most valuable asset.

 The Role of AI in Optimizing Playback Speed

 Customized playback speed that learns the user’s behavior and matches the speed to the user’s comprehension—this sentence is all about AI and this sentence would be something unreal (or pretty hard to implement) without AI.
 Through complex algorithms and adaptive learning technologies, AI analyzes personal learning preferences and cognitive capabilities.
 AI now has the power to recommend personalized playback speeds according to each learner’s optimal comprehension rate.
-As technology advances, the integration of AI in the process of optimizing playback speed reshapes individualized learning experiences and contributes to creating a more adaptive educational industry.

 Conclusion